danielosborne2004/Premier-League-Predictions/README.md

 ## Methodology

-The full methodology is documented in **`PremierLeague_Model.html`** — open this file in any browser for a complete walkthrough covering:
+The full methodology is documented in **`PremierLeague_Model.ipynb`** — open this file on github for a complete walkthrough covering:

 - Target vector construction (deriving expected goals from betting market odds)
 - Feature engineering (rolling match stats, attack/defence strength, enrichment flags)